Country Profile: Guinea-Bissau

 Transportation

-The transportation infrastructure includes 7 airports and a merchant marine fleet of 20 vessels.
-The country has two ports, notably Bissau and Rio Cacheu, facilitating maritime trade.
+Guinea-Bissau's transportation infrastructure includes 7 airports and a modest merchant marine fleet.
+The country's ports are primarily small, with the key ports located at Bissau and Rio Cacheu, providing essential links for trade.

 Communications